-Both the flu and a cold are caused by viruses, and they can have similar symptoms.
+Both flu (influenza) and cold are caused by viruses, and they can have similar symptoms.
 So how do we know if a person has the flu or a bad cold?
 In this article, we explain the differences.

 The main difference between cold and flu is that, generally, symptoms of the flu are usually a lot more severe.

 Other symptoms include: